Veronica Samuels

 MORMON LAKE

-Located in the northern part of Arizona, Mormon Lake is one of the best lakes in Arizona and worth adding to a day trip for a relaxing or water adventures-packed outing with your kids.
+Located in the northern part of Arizona, Mormon Lake is one of the best lakes in Arizona and is worth adding to a day trip for a relaxing or water-adventure-packed outing with your kids.

 Unlike the other lakes, Mormon Lake is shallow, reaching only 10 feet or 3 metres, and usually dries almost entirely during the dry season.

-But it is one of the largest lakes in Arizona thanks to its 600 acres of surface area and is one of the best spots for kayaking in Sedona.
+However, thanks to its 600 acres of surface area, it is one of the largest lakes in Arizona and is one of the best spots for kayaking in Sedona.

-The lake gets quickly filled in spring and after rains, attracting hundreds of families wanting to enjoy water activities and beautiful views.
+The lake quickly fills in spring and after rains, attracting hundreds of families wanting to enjoy water activities and beautiful views.

-It is one of the famous lakes to see wildlife and birds, especially during spring, against the stunning backdrops of the San Francisco Peaks.
+It is one of the famous lakes where wildlife and birds can be seen, especially during spring, against the stunning backdrop of the San Francisco Peaks.

 In summer, you can enjoy fishing, boating, windsurfing, hiking, and biking.

-You can rent mountain bikes, and during winter, rent snowmobiles and cross-country skis at the resort near the western shore of the lake.
+You can rent mountain bikes, and during winter, rent snowmobiles and cross-country skis at the resort near the lake’s western shore.

-Have lunch or dinner at the famous steak house on the premises of the Mormon Lake Lodge, known for its excellent delicacies apart from the steak.
+Have lunch or dinner at the famous steak house on the premises of Mormon Lake Lodge.
+It is known for its excellent delicacies, including steak.

-Although there are no restrictions to the boat length, it is best to bring only small boats as the lake is shallow.
+Although boat length is not restricted, it is best to bring only small boats as the lake is shallow.

-Mormon Lake is a better choice for camping, picnics, and enjoying the secluded landscapes rather than water activities, as there is little depth.
+Mormon Lake is a better choice for camping, picnics, and enjoying the secluded landscapes than for water activities, as it has little depth.

 Dairy Springs and Double Springs Campground are the two prominent campsites near Mormon Lake, with over 40 single-unit campsites available.

-There are tables, fire rings, cooking grills, drinking water and vault toilets at the campgrounds.
+The campgrounds have tables, fire rings, cooking grills, drinking water, and vault toilets.

 I highly recommend checking out the hiking trails near the campsites that lead to stunning overlooks.

-Campground Season is between May 1st through the end of September at both campgrounds.
+Campground Season is between May 1st and the end of September at both campgrounds.

-It is best to book in advance as the sites quickly get filled up.
+It is best to book in advance as the sites quickly fill up.

 HOW TO REACH?